NemoAlex/vimrc/README.md

 ============
 Author: Nemo Alex <zhhjchina@gmail.com>

-I configed this for front end Web developers who use Vim.
+The configuration is useful for front end Web developers.

+It's also MacVim friendly.
+If you don't use Gui Vim or use other Gui, just edit `gvimrc` for further configuration.

 The vimrc has fully used Vundle, so it clearly dosen't contains any other Vim scripts codes.

- hope you like it.
+Hope you like it.

 INSTALL
 --------------